Cybersecurity Training Certificate

 - Burp Suite

 The focus of our program is to give you job-ready skills for an entry-level position, not to teach you to pass a multiple-choice test.
 If a graduate of the program wants to obtain a certification, we recommend CompTIA Security+ and an inexpensive (~$15) online course to cram for the test.
-After completing our program, you should have no trouble passing the test after a few days of cramming.

 We will provide assistance in crafting an effective resume and LinkedIn profile.
 We will also provide advice on effective networking, which provides a much better route to an entry-level job than simply sending a resume to "the black hole of HR."